Sugiantoxyk/Sugiantoxyk/README.md

 I am a recent graduate with a Bachelor's degree in Computer Science from Nanyang Technological University.
 I am passionate about software development and have hands-on experience in creating Web Applications and Mobile Applications for both iOS and Android platforms.
 I am eager to leverage my skills and contribute to innovative projects in a professional setting.

+📄 Please have a look at my [Résumé](https://github.com/Sugiantoxyk/Sugiantoxyk/blob/main/assets/Sugianto_resume.pdf) for more details about me.
+I'm open to feedback and suggestions!

 Specialization: Artificial Intelligence, Data Science & Analytics

 <img alt="Specialization" src="https://github.com/Sugiantoxyk/Sugiantoxyk/blob/main/assets/specialization.gif" width="50%"/>